Families of self-inverse functions and dilogarithm identities: Geometric properties of gemini functions versus the representation of a dilogarithm

 \section{Geometric properties of gemini functions versus the representation of a dilogarithm}

 This section discusses the effect of geometric properties of gemini functions on the representation of a dilogarithm.
 In other words, we study how the shape of different area sections appear in the expressions of a dilogarithm function.
 All terms in a functional identity always correspond to a certain plane area.
 Thus, gemini functions can be used to illustrate the formation of terms in these particular identities.
 The valid domain for the shape factor of a gemini function is such that $a\in[-1,\infty)$.
-The graph in Fig. 10 illustrates the ratio of the total area $A_{tot}$ of a gemini function to the area of a middle square $A_{0}$.
+The graph in Figure \ref{Figure8} illustrates the ratio of the total area $A_{tot}$ of a gemini function to the area of a middle square $A_{0}$.
 The formula for this ratio is given by

 The limiting values for this ratio $r(a)$ are such that $r(-1)=\infty$ and $\lim\limits_{a \to \infty}r(a)=2$.
-When the shape factor $a$ is equal to -1, the ratio $r(a)$ approaches to infinity.
-This means that the area of the middle square $A_{0}$ vanishes faster than the asymptotic area sections $A_{a}$.
-The total area of the $\gemini_{-1}(x)$-function approaches to zero.
-The graph of this completely degenerate gemini function goes along the positive $x$- and $y$-axis to infinity.
-The radius of the curvature of this $\gemini_{-1}(x)$-function approaches to zero at the origin.
-When $a$ tends to infinity, the limiting value of $r(a)$ approaches to 2.
-This means that the graph of the $\gemini_{\infty}(x)$-function straightens, and it starts to resemble an infinitely long hypotenuse of an isosceles right triangle, since $A_{tot}=A_{0}+2A_{a}$, as shown in Fig. 11.
-There is one special point in the graph of the $r(a)$-function.
-When the shape factor $a$ is equal to 1, i.e., $r(1)=\frac{\pi^{2}}{4\ln^{2}(1+\sqrt{2})}=k_{R}^{2}\approx3.176286$.
+When the shape factor $a$ (see Figure \ref{Figure09}) is equal to 1, i.e., $r(1)=\frac{\pi^{2}}{4\ln^{2}(1+\sqrt{2})}=k_{R}^{2}$.
 This is the area ratio obtained from the fundamental form of the gemini function, i.e. , $\gemini_{1}(x)$.
-This value $k_{R}$ may be referred to as the \emph{Grothendieck--Krivine constant} and is involved in the work of Pain \citep{Pai_23} on dilogarithm identities.
+This value $k_{R}$ may be referred to as the \emph{Grothendieck--Krivine constant} and is involved in the work of Pain \cite{Pai_23} on dilogarithm identities.
 Our construction gives a geometric way of interpreting the Grothendieck--Krivine constant.